SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-form-customizer.md

 >[!Important]
 > Form customizer were released as part of the SharePoint Framework 1.15, so ensure that you are using the right version in your environment.
 See [v1.15 release notes](../../release-1.15.md) for details.

+> [!TIP]
+> You can find the output from this tutorial from [GitHub](https://github.com/pnp/spfx-reference-scenarios/tree/main/samples/spfx-formcustomizer-basics).

 ## Create an extension project

 1. Create a new project directory in your favorite location.